KlayThompson/FoodPin/README.md

 # FoodPin
 FoodPin
 This is new swift project.
-About markdown some good restruant you liked.
+About mark some good restruant you liked.